 Pain Points in Inventory Cost Tracking

 Inventory management encompasses everything from initial parts purchasing and on-hand counts tracking to usage, replenishment and cost management.
 Because prices fluctuate over time, it can be difficult to ensure that you’re applying accurate parts costings to services performed.
-Incorrect parts cost data can throw off a fleet asset’s total cost of ownership and lead to inaccuracies in parts inventory value.
+Incorrect parts cost data can throw off a fleet asset’s total cost of ownership (TCO) and lead to inaccuracies in parts inventory value.

-Using fleet management technology with a spare parts management feature allows fleets to choose their preferred valuation method — in Fleetio’s case, LIFO or FIFO — to improve inventory management and capture accurate cost data.
-While we can’t speak for all parts inventory software, using LIFO or FIFO in Fleetio helps fleets accurately account for parts inventory used or stored for repairs and provides visibility into the full cost of in-house maintenance.
+As fleets continue purchasing parts to replenish used stock, it can be hard to keep track of and account for price increases and reductions.
+Using fleet management technology with a spare parts management feature allows fleets to choose their preferred valuation method — in Fleetio’s case, ACM, LIFO or FIFO— to improve inventory management and capture accurate cost data.
+While we can’t speak for all parts inventory software, using these valuation methods in Fleetio can help fleets accurately account for parts inventory used or stored for repairs and provides visibility into the full cost of in-house maintenance.

 Inventory Valuation Methods in Fleetio

-LIFO and FIFO inventory valuation in Fleetio makes keeping up with parts costs — and assigning appropriate costs to work orders — manageable through the power of automation.
+ACM, LIFO and FIFO inventory valuation in Fleetio makes keeping up with parts costs — and assigning appropriate costs to work orders — manageable through the power of automation.
 Basically, just set the method that fits best with your organization’s accounting goals and needs, and everything after falls into place.
 Inventory sets are automatically created from parts purchase orders.
 When parts are added to digital work orders, Fleetio automatically assigns the appropriate costing based on the valuation method you’ve set, allowing you to easily and accurately track service cost.
 Likewise, the parts record will automatically be updated based on the valuation method set.

 When you set a valuation method in Fleetio, you gain high-overview metrics such as total value of current inventory and average cost of parts across all purchases.
 You can track parts use and associated costs in real time with such fleet management reports as work order summary by vehicle, parts by vehicle, purchase orders list and more.
 Reports are configurable, so you can quickly and easily surface the data that matters the most for improved inventory management and cost control.
-But exactly what is LIFO vs. FIFO, and how do these valuation methods work?
+But exactly what is ACM, LIFO and FIFO, and how do these valuation methods work?

-Using LIFO or FIFO, fleets can attribute the appropriate cost of parts to specific assets, providing a full view of TCO, including fluctuations in TCO over time as prices and parts availability change.
+Using ACM, LIFO or FIFO, fleets can attribute the appropriate cost of parts to specific assets, providing a full view of TCO, including fluctuations in TCO over time as prices and parts availability change.
 Furthermore, technicians can more accurately account for service costs on work orders based on the price of the part at the time of purchase.
 These valuation methods provide more accurate parts costing data per work order and can improve management around tax liability or inventory valuation according to the strategic needs and accounting practices of your organization.

 LIFO